joonhyungshin/cp-badges/README.md

 ## Notes

-- The server caches some data for better performance, so it may take up to 5 minutes to reflect your rating changes.
+- Your browser may cache some data for better performance, so it may take up to 5 minutes to reflect your rating changes.